Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Dau Pagoda steles show that Lord Trinh paid great attention to Dau Pagoda and the Trinh Dynasty's high-ranking military generals also appeared frequently in the Dau Pagoda steles.

-According to Master Duong Van Hoan (Institute of Han Nom Studies), Dau Pagoda (Phap Vu Tu) was originally a sacred and famous ancient site, and with the active encouragement of the abbots, including two Zen masters Vu Khac Minh and Vu Khac Truong, the pagoda always received attention from the royal court, especially the concubines and princes in the Trinh Lord's palace.
+According to Master Duong Van Hoan (Institute of Han Nom Studies), Dau Pagoda (Phap Vu Tu) was originally a sacred and famous ancient site, along with the active encouragement of the abbots, including two Zen masters Vu Khac Minh and Vu Khac Truong, so the pagoda always received attention from the royal court, especially the concubines and princes in the Trinh Lord's palace.

 The steles of Dau Pagoda show that in the 17th century, King Le Than Tong, Lord Trinh Trang, and a series of concubines and princes in the Lord's palace participated in the construction, reconstruction, and restoration of Dau Pagoda, making it even more majestic and magnificent, the largest in scale at that time.